NamTran99/NewSwiftMail/docs/architecture/adr/0007-project-structure.md

 1. **App Modules**:

-   - `app-thunderbird` and `app-k9mail` are the modules for the two applications, Thunderbird for Android and K-9 Mail respectively.
+   - `app-thunderbird` and `app-k9mail` are the modules for the two applications, Thunderbird for Android and Easy Mail respectively.
 These modules will contain app-specific implementations, configurations, resources, and startup logic.
 They should solely depend on the `app-common` module for shared functionalities and may selectively integrate `feature` and `core` to setup app-specific needs.

 2. **App Common Module**: